13+Years, More than 25000 Clients and

 1. Notice of opposition

 Once the examiner approves the trademark application, it is published in the trademark journal by the Registry for a period of four months.
-During this time of four months, any 3rd party can file a notice of opposition against the trademark application.
-Such notice of opposition is first served to the TM Registry for its perusal and if the registry is convinced with the grounds, the notice is then issued on the Applicant.
+During this period of four months, any third party can file a notice of opposition against the trademark application.
+Such notice of opposition is first filed with the TM Registry for its perusal and if the registry is convinced of the grounds, the notice is then issued to the Applicant.

 2. Counter statement

 A counter-statement is basically the reply to the notice of opposition that is filed by a third party against the applicant’s trademark application.
 A counter-statement is to be filed within 2 months of the receipt of notice of opposition.
-There is no augmentation on filing a counter Statement, thus on the off chance that it isn’t recorded within two months, the Applicant is regarded to have deserted the Trademark application.
-Like the opposition notice, a counter-statement is likewise first sent to the Registry for its perusal if convinced, the Registry will at that point serve the counter-explanation on the Opponent.
+There is no extension for filing a counter-statement; thus, if it is not filed within two months, the Applicant is deemed to have abandoned the Trademark application.
+Like the opposition notice, a counter-statement is likewise first sent to the Registry for its perusal; if convinced, the Registry will then serve the counter-statement on the Opponent.

 3. Evidence in support of opposition